timKraeuter/VisualDebugger/README.md

 # Citation
 [![DOI](https://zenodo.org/badge/359495483.svg)](https://zenodo.org/doi/10.5281/zenodo.10018177)

-You can cite the visual debugger tool in your papers using the DOI above.
+You can cite the Visual Debugger tool in your papers using the DOI above.